Marie Horton: Storylines

 More problems come for Marie and Alex as Jessica develops multiple personalities (Jessica, Angel, and Angelique).
 When Jessica's cousin Hope discovers the condition, she informs Marie, who promptly flies to LA to stop Jessica from marrying Jake Kositchek, who turns out to be the local serial killer, the Salem Strangler.
 Jessica has a mental breakdown, and Marie helps her recover.
 Alex and Marie part ways in 1982, never getting married as they have planned.

 Marie then starts dating a man named Neil Curtis, who has been rejected by a woman named Liz Chandler.
 He and Marie marry a few months later.
 Liz hates Marie for marrying him, and Marie resents Liz because Neil still loves Liz.
 Liz sneaks into Neil and Marie's apartment and sleeps with Neil.
 Later that day, Neil has to go to the hospital and leaves Liz at the apartment.
 When Marie returns home, Liz mistakes her for a burglar and shoots her.
 Marie soon recovers, but Liz is sentenced to five years in prison.
 Neil and Marie divorce in 1983.
 Marie leaves town in 1985.

 Marie returns home to visit in June 1994 for her father's funeral; in 1996 for her niece Hope's wedding; offscreen in January 2010 for her brother Mickey's funeral; and in June 2010 when she hears that her mother Alice is extremely ill.
 Marie reminisces with her niece Julie and Mickey's widow Maggie about the wonderful times she shared with Alice.
 Several days later, Marie hears from Bill that Alice has died in her sleep.
 Before leaving Salem, Marie thanks Maggie for hosting her and promises to return soon.

 On August 31, 2012, Marie writes a letter to the Parole Board for her grandson, Nick Fallon.
 She is unable to attend the hearing but her daughter, Jessica, keeps her updated on the latest happenings.
 In January 2013, her sister-in-law, Maggie, mentions that Marie and Jessica are unable to attend Nick's wedding but that she will take plenty of pictures and send them to Marie.
 In December 2024, Marie returns for Doug's funeral.
+The following year, she returns for the opening of the Tim Horton Free Clinic.